How to apply

 - School of Pharmacy Application for Admission

-- $75 application fee payable to MUN School of Pharmacy
+- Application fee payable to Memorial University of Newfoundland

 If you have all the above, then you are ready to submit your application package to the School of Pharmacy.